hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 * `name`: Name of the scheduled executor.
 * `pool-size`: Number of executor threads per member for the executor.
 * `durability`: Durability of the executor.
+* `capacity`: Maximum number of tasks that a Scheduler can have per partition.
+Attempt to schedule more, will result in `RejectedExecutionException`.
+The tasks should get disposed by the user to free-up the capacity.

 ### Examples